Thomas Walker (philanthropist)

 Thomas Walker (3 May 1804 – 2 September 1886) was a New South Wales colonial politician, merchant banker and philanthropist.
 At the time of his death, he was one of the wealthiest and most influential colonialists in New South Wales.

 He was the father of Dame Eadith Walker and founder of Yaralla Estate.
 The Thomas Walker Hospital was named in his honor.

 Life and career

-Thomas Walker was born at Leith, Scotland, in 1804, and came to Sydney as a young man.
-About the year 1822 he joined the firm of Riley and Walker, general merchants, the senior partner of which was his uncle.
-Some years later he acquired this business in partnership with a cousin, and carried it on successfully.
-He was made a magistrate in 1835.
-In 1837, he visited Port Phillip district.

-In 1843, he was elected one of the representatives of the Electoral district of Port Phillip in the first partially elected New South Wales Legislative Council, and in January 1845 he was one of the six members of the council who signed a petition praying that Port Phillip should be made into a separate colony.
-Walker, however, gave up taking an active part in politics, though he kept his interest in them and published some pamphlets on the land question.
-His financial affairs prospered, and he invested widely.
-His special interest was the Bank of New South Wales, of which he was president for many years before his death.
-The statement that he was one of the original founders of the bank is not correct, but his uncle was one of the early shareholders.
-Walker was a conscientious, benevolent man who went about doing good.
-He took a personal interest in his benefactions, and at one period employed an agent, searching out and relieving cases of distress and yet most of his benevolent activity was impersonal and detached.
-In 1882, just before taking a trip to Europe, he distributed £10,000 among benevolent institutions.
+Thomas Walker was born at Leith, Scotland, in 1804.

 He married Jane Steel Hart on 25 July 1860, when he was 56 and she was 28 years old.
 There was one child of the marriage, Eadith.
 Jane died on 26 January 1870 and was buried at St John's Ashfield.

 In 1876, he funded a parcel of land in Ashfield to provide a new residence for the Sydney Foundling Hospital l, (Now The Infants' Home Child and Family Services).